R-Taneja/Word-Frequency-Tool/README.md

 # Word-Frequency-Counter
-A website that can help improve your writing by highlighting overused or repeated words.
+A website that can help improve your writing by pointing out overused or repeated words.